 -

-Performance improvements: Caching mechanisms and catalogue rule indexing have been optimised to reduce server load and accelerate page rendering.
-Database query performance is also improved by taking advantage of the latest MySQL 8.4 optimisations.
-Merchants using MariaDB will see improvements when moving to the 11.4 LTS version, which Magento 2.4.8 fully supports.
+Performance improvements: Caching and catalogue rule indexing have been optimised to reduce server load and accelerate page rendering.
+Database query performance benefits from the latest MySQL 8.4 optimisations, and MariaDB users see improvements moving to 11.4 LTS.

 -